Reviewing Uses of Regulatory Compliance Monitoring: Background and Related Work

 \subsection{Related Work}

 Various contributions have already aimed at systematically assessing the capabilities of existing compliance monitoring approaches, in particular compliance checking and conformance checking techniques.
 Ly et al.~\cite{lyComplianceMonitoringBusiness2015} present a framework for systematic comparison of compliance monitoring approaches along modelling requirements, execution requirements and user requirements covered by existing tooling.
-Existing approaches are classified according to whether they fulfil these requirements.
-Building on this framework, Rinderle-Ma et al.~\cite{rinderle-maPredictiveComplianceMonitoring2023} classify \emph{predictive} compliance monitoring approaches along compliance monitoring requirements and capabilities.
-While in both studies requirements towards compliance monitoring approaches are elicited from real-world case studies and literature, concrete applications of these approaches are not characterized and investigated for their properties.
+Modelling requirements include the ability to model time, data, and resource constraints, whereas user requirements include the ability to reactively or proactively detect violations, the ability to explain the root cause of deviations, and the ability to quantify the degree of compliance.
+Execution requirements relate to the ability of dealing with information available during execution of a business process on an event level, such as dealing with activities that are non-atomic, checking for constraints of an activity' life cycle, or supporting multiple instances of the same constraint in a single process instance.
+Existing compliance monitoring approaches are classified according to whether they fulfil these requirements by applying all of them to one particular example.